 - Kink-free Hose – The hose should not kink up and get tangled.
 This becomes a tripping hazard if it gets bunched up around the feet of an elderly person.
-Also, they bather may feel compelled to lean over and untangle it which will cause a fall.
+Also, the bather may feel compelled to lean over and untangle it, which will cause a fall.

 - Easy Operation – Look for a diverter switch that is located on the shower head itself.
 Find one that is easy to push on and off.
 This is very important for seniors with arthritic hands.
 Handheld shower heads often cause joint pain for those folks.
-This also makes it easier to reach, instead of having to bend down in the tub to switch the operation.
+This also makes it easier to reach instead of bending down in the tub to switch the operation.

 How to Install Handheld Showers